danmacklin/erlang_cep/README.md

     							return []}">>.

-N.B to debug a javascript function add ejsLog("/tmp/foo.txt", "Hello"); to your javascript.
+To debug a javascript function use

-The Row Function takes in five parameters :-

-1. parameters - A list of parameters that are passed into the rowFunction.
-Can be useful for when you want to pass some filters into your row function i.e. if (price > parameters[0]) rather than if (price > 1.00)
-2. joins - A list of joined data where each row in the list represents a join.  [ [FeedName, WindowName, [ Joined Rows ]] ].
-Each joined row is a list of one or more elements.
-3. row - A String holding the new json document to be matched (I refer to this as a Row).
-4. otherRow - A string holding the json data from the last / previous match.
-5. first - A boolean value set to true if this is an initial row check, false if this is checking the new row against previous values.

-_NB_ For standard windows only the row parameter is used.

-The Row Function compiles the row String into a json object and then extracts the data.
-If the price is greater than 1.00 the function is said to have matched and returns a list containing the data.
-N.B the order of this list is important as it is used within Reduce Functions to generate aggregate values if the window fires.
+	ejsLog("/tmp/foo.txt", "Hello");

 If the Row Function fails to match it must return an empty list.

-N.B I have started to write an API which makes searching for parameters within joins a little more straightforwards.
+The results of a row function must be a list.
+The order of the list is important as it dictates how the data is stored within the window results.
+Row Functions, searches and joins must respect this order.

+WHen using joins, the code can be simplified by using the Join object.

-To use the API create a Join object passing in the join parameter of your row function.  var j = new Join(joins);
+Create a join object passing the joins parameter and optionally the name of the join feed / window.

-The API includes the following functions :-
+var j = new Join(joins);

-1. exists(value, position) - Search the joins array looking for value within results position 0.
-Remember that when a row function returns it returns an array of one or many values.
-The position parameter looks for a value in the specified position.
+Then use the exists(value, position) function to Search the joins array for a value at position pos.

-2. TODO - exists(value) - Search every position on the joins array for value.
-3. TODO - exists(value, position, feedName, windowName)
-4. TODo - exisits(value,feedName, windowName)
+The source code for the javascript API can be found in /src/js.
+If you add any other javascript functions to this file / directory they will be loaded into the javascript vm each time a window starts.

-Here is an example.
+Here's an example.

 	var rowFunction = function(parameters, joins, row, otherRow, first){
 		var j = new Join(joins);